Jo5629/jo5629-lockbox/README.md

 ## Security

 Some primitives are disabled for some reasons.
-In order for them to be enabled, change the setting `lockbox.ALLOW_INSECURE` to `true` **before** accessing any of the insecure functions.

-If a primitive is accessed without enabling `lockbox.ALLOW_INSECURE`, it will return `nil`.
+In order for them to be enabled, change the setting `lockbox.ALLOW_INSECURE` to `true` **before** accessing any of the insecure functions, otherwise it will return `nil`.

 ## Lockbox Modules